-Israeli police bracing for more protests after teen’s death
+Ethiopian Israeli protests of police violence enter 3rd day

 The new arrivals struggled as they made the transition from a rural, developing African country into an increasingly high-tech Israel.
 Over time, many have integrated more into Israeli society, serving in the military and police and making inroads in politics, sports and entertainment.
 Israel has touted their success as proof of the country’s acceptance and diversity.

-But many in the community complain of racism, lack of opportunity and routine police harassment.
+But the community continues to suffer from widespread poverty, and many in the community complain of racism, lack of opportunity and routine police harassment.
 Today, they number around 150,000 out of Israel’s 9 million citizens.

 The Ethiopians immigrants have long alleged discrimination.
 In the late 1990s, it was discovered that Israel’s health services were throwing out Ethiopian Israeli blood donations over fears of diseases contracted in Africa.
 Some landlords have also refused them as tenants, and accusations have been raised that Israel has deliberately tried to curb their birth rates.